Cathubodua: Etymology

 In the Gaulish language, the name Cathubodua is believed to mean battle-crow.
-Etymological lexical forms reconstructed in the University of Wales' Proto-Celtic lexicon, suggest that the name is likely to be ultimately derived from the Proto-Celtic *Katu-bodwā, a word that could be interpreted as ‘battle-fighting’.
+Etymological lexical forms reconstructed in the University of Wales' Proto-Celtic lexicon, suggest that the name is likely to be ultimately derived from the Proto-Celtic *Katu-bodwā (*katu meaning "war, battle" and *bodwā meaning "crow"), a word that could be interpreted as ‘battle-fighting’.
+Jufer and Luginbühl offer an alternative etymology, connecting -bodua to *boudi- / bodio- ("victory, advantage").